Profile

 1. 1

-Rinse and pat the rabbit dry, then cut into pieces and dust lightly with flour.
+Wash and pat dry the rabbit, then cut it into pieces and lightly dust with flour.

 2. 2

-Heat the oil in a large casserole and brown the rabbit on all sides until golden.
+Heat some olive oil in a large pan and brown the rabbit evenly on all sides.

 3. 3

-Deglaze with the white wine and let it evaporate, then transfer the meat to a bowl.
+Pour in the white wine and let it bubble away until mostly evaporated, then transfer the meat to a bowl.

 4. 4

-In the same pan, sauté the chopped onion, celery and carrots in a little oil.
+In the same pan, gently sauté the finely chopped onion, celery, and carrots in a little oil.

 5. 5

-Add the olives, capers, sultanas, pine nuts and mint leaves, stirring well.
+Add the olives, capers, sultanas, pine nuts, and mint leaves, stirring everything together.

 6. 6

-Return the rabbit to the casserole, then add the honey, bay leaf, vinegar and a generous twist of black pepper.
+Return the rabbit to the pan, then stir in the honey, bay leaf, vinegar, and a good grind of black pepper.

 7. 7